rhdunn/xquery-intellij-plugin/docs/specifications/XQuery IntelliJ Plugin XQuery.md

 1. If the expression is an empty sequence, the result is an empty sequence.
 1. If the expression is an `xs:hexBinary`, the result is a binary node with the expression as its content.
-1. If the expression is an `xs:untypedAtomic`, `xs:string`, or a type derived, from `xs:string`, the result is a binary node with the expression cast to `xs:hexBinary` as its content.
+1. If the expression is an `xs:untypedAtomic`, `xs:string`, or a type derived from `xs:string`, the result is a binary node with the expression cast to `xs:hexBinary` as its content.
 1. Otherwise, an `err:FORG0001` (invalid cast) error is raised.